jankaltoun/lamstagram-workshop/Guide/Guide.md

 <img src="./tasks/9.png" alt="feed" style="zoom:30%;" />

-By know you probably know that this will be very easy in SwiftUI.
+By now you probably know that this will be very easy in SwiftUI.
 And you're right!

 To implement this modal sheet we need to learn about one last piece of information about data storage in SwiftUI.
 That last piece of today's puzzle is the `@State` property wrapper.